tnnandi/biom3_docker/README.md

 # Launch the GUI
 ./run_gui.sh
 ```
+NOTE: Click "refresh status" [in the "setup" tab] after downloading the container and the weights through the GUI for the app to be aware of the downloads.
+Otherwise, you might encounter an error when trying to run the BioM3 pipeline.

 The above steps need to be carried out only ONCE.
 Next time onwards, simply launch the GUI using
 ```bash
 ./run_gui.sh